 Classic Minestrone soup with a tomato vegetable broth base and loaded to the max with fresh veggies, beans, and tender pasta.
-Simmer with some spices and you have a delicious & healthy bowl of soup!
+Simmer with some spices and you have a delicious & healthy bowl of soup for dinner.

 My poor husband was a trooper and he kept the kids alive and fed 🙂